 After 1 day

-Smoking raises the risk of developing coronary heart disease by lowering good cholesterol, which makes heart-healthy exercise harder to do.
-Smoking also raises blood pressure and increases blood clots, increasing the risk of stroke.
+Smoking raises the risk of developing coronary heart disease by lowering good cholesterol,

 In as little as 1 day after quitting smoking, a person’s blood pressure begins to drop, decreasing the risk of heart disease from smoking-induced high blood pressure.
 In this short time, a person’s oxygen levels will have risen, making physical activity and exercise easier to do, promoting heart-healthy habits.